 - Agent privacy hiding from each agent the identity or even the existence of other agents with whom it is not constrained. - Topology privacy hiding from each agent the topological structures in the constraint graph beyond its own direct neighborhood in the graph. - Constraint privacy hiding from each agent the constraints in which it is not involved.
-Namely, agent A_k should not know anything about $C{n,m}(\cdot,\cdot)$ if $k \notin \{n,m\}$. - Decision privacy hiding from each agent the final assignments to other variables (i.e., variables owned by other agents).
+Namely, agent A_k should not know anything about $C{n,m}(\cdot, \cdot)$ if $k \notin \{n, m\}$. - Decision privacy hiding from each agent the final assignments to other variables.